UPDATE: Gov. Mike DeWine has extended the stay at home order through May 1. It means you have to stay home except for essential activities.

 Jurassic Quest at the Duke Energy Convention Center is postponing the event.
 Purchased tickets will be valid on the new date which will be released on their website.

-The VOA Museum of Broadcasting in West Chester will be closed until March 31, and all March and April museum events are postponed.
+The VOA Museum of Broadcasting in West Chester is temporarily closed

 The Harriet Beecher Stowe House will close to the public effective Saturday, March 14.